Click to Skip Ahead

 Additional Tips

-Whichever method you choose to sedate your cat before travel, ensure that you take proper precautions.
-For example, please don’t buy a carrier on the day of travel.
+Whichever method you choose to sedate your cat before travel, ensure that you give your cat enough time to get desensitized and used to the carrier beforehand.
 The cat will not be comfortable using it.
 Instead, you can buy a few weeks before and make sure you help your cat be familiar with it.

 Use some soft clothing in the carrier and ensure they have your scent.
 Then, the cat will feel comfortable knowing that you are traveling together.

 While traveling, you can try to place your hand near the carrier occasionally to give your cat some assurance.
-Don’t forget to carry some food for your cat.
+Don’t forget to carry some water and food for your cat.

 Final Thoughts